Azure/azureml-examples/CONTRIBUTING.md

 ### Naming conventions

 Naming conventions are still under consideration.
 For notebooks under `notebooks`, the notebook filename must start with "train" or "deploy".
+Directories under `tutorials` should be two words separated by a hyphen.
+Workflows for tutorials should follow the naming convention `run-tutorial-*initials*`, where *initials* is the initials of the two words.

 ### Testing

-* `run-notebooks` runs on every push and runs all notebooks under `notebooks` and `concepts`
+* `run-notebooks` runs on every push and PR to `main` and runs all notebooks under `notebooks` and `concepts`
+* `tutorials` must be tested at least daily, and the workflow file is manually generated
 * `cleanup` runs daily and cleans up AML resources for the testing workspace